Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 **Challenges of manual Visual Testing:-**
 Imagine you need to test your application on

-- 5 operating systems: Windows, MacOS, Android, iOS, and Chrome
+- 5 operating systems: windows, MacOS, Android, iOS, and Chrome
-- 5 popular browsers: Chrome, Firefox, Internet Explorer (Windows only), Microsoft Edge (Windows Only), and Safari (Mac only)
+- 5 popular browsers: chrome, Firefox, Internet Explorer (Windows only), Microsoft Edge (Windows Only), and Safari (Mac only)
 - 2 screen orientations for mobile devices: portrait and landscape
 - 10 standard mobile device display resolutions and 18 standard desktop/laptop display resolutions from XGA to 4G